vijexa/IoT-Grow-Lamp/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;<https://nodemcu.readthedocs.io/en/master/en/flash/>

-I advice to use NodeMCU PyFlasher on windows (because you only need to download it and launch without any messing) and esptool.py on linux (because you can easily install it with pip and upload nodemcu firmware with one terminal command).
+I advice to use NodeMCU PyFlasher on windows (because you only need to download it and launch without any messing) and esptool.py on linux (because you can easily install it with pip and upload nodemcu firmware with one terminal command)

 On windows you can find COM port of connected ESP8266 through device manager, on linux - using this command:
 ```